-Through Arcadia University you will be able to study in the Sciences, Social Sciences or Arts at one of six colleges: St. Anne’s, St. Edmund Hall, Hertford College, St. Catherine's College, Mansfield College, or Lady Margaret Hall
+Through Arcadia University you will be able to study in the Sciences, Social Sciences or Arts at one of six colleges: Hertford College, Lady Margaret Hall, Mansfield College, St Anne’s College, St Catherine's College, or St Edmund Hall.
+Find out more about each College on the Course page.
+Follow the navigation links on the side of the page.

 In addition to your application, you must submit two letters of recommendation from instructors in your subject area and marked copies of two assessed pieces of written work.
 The marked copies of your two pieces of written work should include your professor's comments and grade.
 Depending on what is most appropriate, these may be essays, problem sets, or examinations.
 Your two required writing samples must be well presented and at an advanced level.
 The tutor who reviews these samples is looking to see if you have the intellectual depth needed for study at Oxford.
 Your writing samples must demonstrate that you've comprehensively researched your topic, yet can successfully present a succinct point of view and/or work through complex problems.
 If you're applying to study a combination of subjects, your writing samples should contain material that relates to both areas.
 Plus, you should ask the faculty members who recommend you to comment on the specific work you have submitted, as well as your ability for advanced work in the field.